 If you’re on the fence about eFlip ‒ or about online book arbitrage in general ‒ this review will be helpful.
 But first, here’s a quick summary:

-eFlip is a medicore piece book arbitrage software.
+eFlip is a medicore book arbitrage software.
 While it provides basic necessities – searching Amazon’s database for books, filtering options to refine searches, and a profit calculator – it lacks key features that would speed up your sourcing workflow.
 Overall, I don’t recommend using eFlip.

 - Section #1: Can eFlip make you money?

 - Section #2: Is eFlip the best book arbitrage software?